Indianapolis Family Law Guardianship Lawyer

 Guardianship matters can be complex, whether they concern a child or an incapacitated adult.
 When guardianship duties include financial management, it creates a fiduciary duty and reporting requirements to the court.

 At Trapp Law, LLC in Indianapolis, we have extensive experience and knowledge in guardianship matters.
-Our family law attorneys can skillfully guide you through the process of seeking guardianship and serving as a guardian.
+Our family law guardianship attorneys in Indianapolis can skillfully guide you through the process of seeking guardianship and serving as a guardian.
 Your case and situation are unique, and our process is always based upon the facts in the case, the situation, and how to best seek a positive resolution – it is never a “one-size-fits-all” proposition with our firm – expect personal attention and care.
+Contact our firm for more information.